fka21/drug_sensitivity_modeling/README.md

 I had to use gene expression data and the rest was free to use.
 Based on my knowledge I decided to include `age`, `sex`, and `primary_disease`, next to gene expression.

 > [!NOTE]
 > For a more in depth overview of the data please check the `data_exploration.ipynb`.
+Data can be accessed through the following [link](https://drive.google.com/drive/folders/1kvpgSCfgDchlP5wfBjvUR0E8hdNFvE5r?usp=share_link)

 ## Training approach